Performance Analysis of TLS for Quantum Robust Cryptography on a Constrained Device: Results

 \subsection{Choosing an Algorithm}

-Which algorithm is best?
-There is no single good answer to this question; it will depend on a number of factors.
 The purpose of the encryption is an important consideration.
 Suppose the target is to verify a system update for an IoT device.
 Then the signing will be done by the system issuing the update; assume this is not itself IoT.
 In that case the SPHINCS+ suite might be a viable choice.
 The IoT device only needs to verify the signature, which we have shown it can do sub-second (at level 3).
 That may well be fast enough for relatively infrequent system updates.
 On the other hand, SIKE (SIKE-p610) would be inappropriate for involvement in the key exchanges of TLS since the encapsulation followed by decapsulation would add over six seconds to the handshake.
 So whether an algorithm is `fast enough' will depend on the use to which it is being put.
-Similar considerations will apply to the public/private keysize.
+Similar considerations will apply to the public/private key size.

+Of the NIST key exchange finalists, there are three main security levels (1, 3 and 5), and the key sizes for each method is defined in Table \ref{kem2} \cite{asecuritysite}.
+It can be seen that McEliece requires relatively large private keys, and fairly large public keys.
+The lattice methods (Kyber, SABER and NTRU) offer a good balance for key sizes and ciphertext compared with McEliece.
+With digital signatures, as shown in Table \ref{kem3}, shows that SPHINCS+ supports the smallest key sizes, and the largest digital signature size.
+The lattice methods, again, offer a good compromise, and where the Oil and Vinegar method (Rainbow) has fairly large key sizes, but the smallest digital signature size.